coldclimate/omnomfrickinnom/content/blog/2021-03-18-pine-smoked-trout.markdown

 ## You will need

 * A big heap of dry pinecones and needles (I use them for lighting the fire so had them around)
-* 4 fillets of sea troat
+* 4 fillets of sea trout
 * 4 slices of thick cut bread
 * Fresh tomatoes, cut into eight
 * A bag of mixed salad or spinach leaves
 * A good lug of olive oil
 * A big pinch of flaking salt
-* A teaspoon of djon mustard
+* A teaspoon of Dijon mustard

 ### For toasted nuts and seeds